Zucchini with Tomato and Ricotta Salata

 Set the pan on the burner and add a good two tablespoons olive oil, possibly more.
 Heat to medium-low.
 Butter and white wine are optional, but they are a good idea.
 If you agree, add them now.

-Stir the pan, then add the garlic.
+Stir the pan contents, then add the garlic.
 Stir more.
 Add salt and pepper.

 Stir every few minutes to ensure nothing is sticking.
 If more liquid is needed, you can add water, broth, or wine.

-By now the tomato should be melting down.
+By now the tomatoes should be cooking down.
 If not, turn up the heat slightly.
-Once the tomato has begun cooking down and the zucchini coins are softening, crumble the cheese over the pan.
+Once the tomatoes have begun cooking down and the zucchini coins are softening, crumble the cheese over the pan.

-Taste for seasoning and add lemon juice to taste.
+Taste for seasoning and add lemon juice accordingly.

 Total cooking time is about 15 minutes.
-If you get interrupted and need to slow down, the heat may be turned to low and the dish may be cooked slowly.
+If you get interrupted and need to slow down, the heat may be turned down until you can return to cooking.

 Serve zucchini and tomato with ricotta salata as a side dish to chicken, pork, or meat dishes.
 It is also lovely as a vegetarian meal with rice, pasta, couscous, and/or paired with other vegetable dishes.
 I am not fond of eggplant, but even I can see this matching well with an eggplant dish.
 It would also sit well alongside a rice dish and a crisp, cool green salad–the contrast would be lovely.